The unique character of our 2012 Zinfandel derives from more than four decades of

 cocoa.
 Overall, this wine is beautifully balanced and designed to age.
 This wine is unfined and

 unfiltered.
-Drink now or hold for 10-plus years.
+Drink now or hold for 15-plus years from the vintage date.